iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

     />
   ) : (
     <Button size={'xs'} mt={12} onClick={handleUnlock}>
       {verificationUnsuccessful ?
-"Verification Unsuccessful" : "Unlock"}
+"Proof Not Found" : "Get Proof"}
     </Button>
   );
 ```

 If the user has not yet connected, we'll render the `ConnectButton` component.

-We'll now render the "Unlock" button (like 14) which will call the trusted location API and determine if the user is ready to claim an airdrop.
+We'll now render the "Get Proof" button (like 14) which will call the trusted location API and determine if the user is ready to claim an airdrop.
 If so, we'll then render the `ClaimButton` with the corresponding appropriate props.

-Check out `localhost:3000` in your browser and start using the Dapp!
+Check out `localhost:3000` in your browser and start using your dApp!

 ## Conclusion